-8.5.1 Variation
+7.3.1 Variation

 The starting point is that image quality is an outcome of variation in surroundings.
-Too little variation (monotony) results in boredom, and too much variation (chaos) in overloading.
+Too little variation (monotony) results in boredom, and too much variation (chaos) in overloading (see Fig. 1065).
 For every individual, there are boundaries and optima of recognition by repetition and of surprise by change.
 This relationship says nothing about the importance of built-up surroundings, but rather about its potential to accommodate different sorts of meanings.